survive-the-century/survive-the-century/book/text/chapter_desperation.md

 There are risks.

-Should we try a last-ditch geo-engineering solution?
+Should we try a last-ditch geoengineering solution?
 {:.choice-question}

 <div data-js-var="js-rand-geoengineering1-low" markdown="1" class="hidden">